hopnets/practical_deflection/Omnet_Sims/README.md

 ### Step 6: Running the large-scale simulations and extracting the results

 The config files for large-scale simulations can be used for evaluating Simple Deflection, quantile-based Preemptive Deflection, distribution-based Preemptive Deflection, Vertigo, DIBS, and ECMP while using TCP, DCTCP, Swift, and Bolt as the transport protocol.
-To run the large-scale simulations, first, make sure that you are in the right directory ("practical_deflection/Omnet_Sims") and then use the following commands to download the distribution files:
+To run the large-scale simulations, first, make sure that you are in the right directory ("practical_deflection/Omnet_Sims/dc_simulations/simulations/sims") and then use the following commands to download the distribution files:

 ```
-cd dc_simulations/simulations/sims
-bash download_dist_files_LS.sh
+bash extract_dist_files_LS.sh
 ```

 After the distribution files are downloaded, run the following commands based on the trasnport protocol for which you want to run your simulations: